-Prerequisite: MAT:121 or minimum math placement score based on college assessment.
-Immediate prerequisite course must be completed within five years and passed with a minimum C- grade.
+Prerequisite: Complete MAT:121 with a grade of C- or better or minimum math placement score based on college assessment within the last two years.
+Immediate prerequisite course must have been completed within the last two years.

 MAT:210 Calculus I